microsoft/pxt-adafruit/docs/lessons/guess-the-number.md

 ## Prior learning/place of lesson in scheme of work

-Learn how to create numbers randomly by using the input of the BBC micro:bit.
+Learn how to create numbers randomly by using the input of the @boardname@.
 We will be learning how to create random numbers with input using a local variable as well as simple commands, such as pick number and show number.

 ## Documentation